PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 * Replace `Harry` with the actual personal or shared directory under the CSC project.
 * Replace `Dumbledore` with the preferred environment nickname.
 * `PROJECT_USER_DIR` is not necessarily the same as the CSC login username.
+* Dependency resolution and installation run inside the Tykky Python 3.11 environment.
+* No external Conda, Miniforge, Mamba, Python module, resolver environment, or virtual environment is required.
-* `requirements.in` contains direct Python dependencies and SmartSim compatibility constraints.
+* `requirements.in` contains the direct dependencies and SmartSim compatibility constraints.
-* `requirements.txt` contains the exact direct and transitive versions resolved by uv.
+* `requirements.txt` records the package versions installed during the build.
-* Commit both dependency files when reproducible builds matter.
-* Recompile `requirements.txt` after changing `requirements.in`.
+* `requirements.txt` is an installed-state snapshot rather than a separately compiled lockfile.
+* New builds from `requirements.in` may install newer compatible versions of unconstrained packages.
+* Use a previously generated `requirements.txt` when the same installed package versions must be reconstructed.
+* The patched SmartRedis Python client is installed separately from its source repository.
+* The SmartRedis Python client is excluded from `requirements.txt`.
-* Preserve the SmartSim, JAX, NumPy, protobuf, Python, and CMake compatibility constraints unless the complete stack has been revalidated.
+* Preserve the SmartSim, JAX, NumPy, protobuf, Python, and CMake compatibility constraints.
-* The SmartRedis Python client and SmartRedis native libraries serve different purposes and are built separately.
+* The SmartRedis Python client and SmartRedis native libraries serve different purposes.
-* The native SmartRedis library must be rebuilt when its compiler or source changes.
+* The native SmartRedis library must be rebuilt when its compiler, source, target system, or ABI changes.
+* `UV_CONCURRENT_DOWNLOADS=4` limits simultaneous external package downloads.
 * Missing PyTorch and TensorFlow backends in `smart validate` are intentional.
 * GPU execution requires a GPU allocation and compatible host drivers.
-* Use batch or interactive compute nodes for environment builds and computational workloads.
+* Use compute nodes for package installation, SmartSim database compilation, SmartRedis native compilation, and computational workloads.
 * Avoid performing large package installations or native builds directly on CSC login nodes.
 * Prefer a complete rebuild over repeated incremental updates when the dependency set changes substantially.